You are here

 Information and Guidance

-- DOE-TR Report layout and instructions: This is located on the Learning Connection in the "IDOE - Data Collection and Reporting" Community, under the "Files and Bookmarks" tab, in the "Transition" folder.
+- DOE-TR Report layout and instructions: This is located on the Learning Connection in the "IDOE - Data Collection" Community, under the "Files and Bookmarks" tab, in the "Transition" folder.

-- Indicator 2 in the FFY 2010 APR (Part B Annual Performance Report): Details about Indiana's statewide results
+- Indicator 2 in the APR (Part B Annual Performance Report): Details about Indiana's statewide results

-- School and Corporation Droupout rate data reports are available through the IDOE Office of Data Collection and Reporting.
+- School and Corporation Dropout rate data reports are available through the IDOE Data Collection.

 Indiana Resource Network